NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Exalted Greatness.md

 **Liberation** You and all affected allies can attempt to break free, not just the triggering ally.

-**Obedience** The damage dealt to creatures other than the triggering creature who refuse to drop [[Conditions/Prone|Prone]] increases to half the damage the triggering creature would take (roll the damage only once for all affected creatures).
+**Obedience** The damage dealt to creatures other than the triggering creature who refuse to drop [[Prone|Prone]] increases to half the damage the triggering creature would take (roll the damage only once for all affected creatures).

 **Redemption** The resistance isn't reduced.